The AI Transformation Process — Maximising Benefits and Reducing Risk

 5. Final Thoughts

 AI transformation does not require doing everything at once.
-It requires following a clear process, made up of the right stages and steps, applied in the right order.
+It requires following a clear end-to-end process, made up of the right stages and steps, applied in the right order.

 Maximise benefits